State / Territory Benefits - Oregon

 - The service was for not less than 90 consecutive days (or the discharge or release was based on a service connected injury or illness prior to completion of the minimum period of service), and;

 Submit the letter with the Application for Disabled Veteran License Plates to the DMV.

-Oregon Veteran Recognition License Plate: Veterans may purchase a license plate set displaying the word VETERAN for a $10 surcharge in addition to normal fees from a local Oregon Division of Motor Vehicles office.
+Oregon Veteran Recognition License Plate: Veterans may purchase a license plate set displaying the word VETERAN for a $10 surcharge for two-year registration period and $20 for four-year registration period (new vehicles).

 Eligibility: Those who can show proof of military service under honorable conditions (DD214 or DD215).
 For service related medals, DD214/215 must indicate the medal was awarded.
 You must also certify eligibility using the Application for Veteran Recognition Plates (Form 735-7307)